DanielBMarkham/Info-Ops/manuscript/chapter2.md

 [^2-6]: Plato tells us it was Zeno of Elea that invented the dialectic.
 As you can imagine, in order to make this book work I have chosen to eliminate and skip huge, important parts of history.
 Zeno is also the one who came up with several paradoxes that you'll still see people talking about today.

-The Greeks, starting a tradition that has lived proudly with every philosopher since them, took their discovery too far.
+The Greeks, starting a tradition that has lived proudly with every philosopher since then, took their discovery too far.
 In their minds, the dialectic was what people used to determine truth.
 After all, if you had a bunch of the smartest people in the world in a room, and they all engaged as passionately and intelligently as they could with a topic through thesis and antithesis, what else could you come up with besides the truth?

 (Later on, of course, other smarter people came along and took the same subjects, went through the same process, and came up with different answers.
 They also thought they knew the truth, but then still *smarter* people came along, and so on.)